Advertisement

 Screening for hepatitis C also depends on your risk, which may be elevated in transgender women

 Hepatitis C is a liver infection that is spread through contact with blood from someone infected with the virus.
-The CDC does not have hepatitis C screening guidelines specific to transgender people, but it does recommend screening for hepatitis C at least once in your life.
+Many expert groups, including the U.S. Preventive Services Task Force, recommend screening for hepatitis C at least once in your life.
 More frequent testing is recommended based on risk factors, such as having HIV or using injection drugs or sharing needles.

 Certain groups of transgender women have been found to have higher rates of hepatitis C, according to a 2021 study published in the journal PLoS ONE.
 This higher prevalence could be because transgender women may be more likely to share needles when self-injecting hormones or fillers.
 They also tend to have higher rates of HIV, homelessness, incarceration (being in jail or prison), or substance use.
 If you've received any medical procedures outside of a clinical setting, Sandling suggests screening for hepatitis C.

-Sandling’s practice typically does higher than average screening for hepatitis C, despite there not being firm CDC guidelines.
-"The reason we do it in our office is because we have seen some clusters of sexual transmission of hepatitis C among men who have sex with men and transgender women," he notes.
+Sandling’s practice typically does higher than average screening for hepatitis C. "The reason we do it in our office is because we have seen some clusters of sexual transmission of hepatitis C among men who have sex with men and transgender women," he notes.

 These factors cannot be generalized to all transgender women, however, so it’s important to have that conversation with your HCP about your risk factors and behaviors to arrive at a screening routine that makes sense for you.